seungho-snu/SROOE/README.md

 - Before running the test code, download the pretrained SR 4x model (SROT) <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a> and the pretrained OOE model <a href="https://www.dropbox.com/s/hoykbrpadzozlab/OOE.pth?dl=0">Link</a>

 ### Training

+1) First, SROT Traning Phase and Preparing Traininig pairs using the SROT code.

-First, you need to train SROT model <a href="https://github.com/seungho-snu/SROT">Link</a>, or you use the pretrained SROT model <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a>.
+You need to train SROT model <a href="https://github.com/seungho-snu/SROT">Link</a>, or you use the pretrained SROT model <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a>.

-To train a SROOE model:

-    python train.py -opt options/train/train.yml

-Before running the trainig code, prepare the training pairs of LR images and corresponding T_OOS_Maps.
+After finish the SROT model training,

-(1) Set the test.yml file as followings:
+(1) Set the test.yml file of SROT codes as follows:

     datasets:
       test_100: